-Order must be placed by 11:59 pm MT on Sunday, March 16, 2014.
-Free standard shipping not valid to Alaska, Hawaii or Canada; oversize shipping charges still apply.
-Seasonal Clearance items qualify for free shipping with purchase of $100 of non-clearance items.
+Order must be placed by 11:59 pm MT on Wednesday, September 30, 2015.
 Valid on online orders only; not valid in retail stores.
 Does not apply to previously placed orders.
-Does not apply to gift wrap, Go Zero or gift certificates.
-May not be combined with other shipping offers; other restrictions may apply.
+Shipping surcharges on larger items not included; other restrictions may apply.

 Think it’s impossible to see how your brain works?
 Walk over to a closet or open a drawer in your home.
 What you see is what you’ve got.
 While a few of you may be looking at something that could grace the pages of a Martha Stewart publication, chances are most of you are looking at a jumble of products, clothes and knick-knacks that live together for reasons unknown to your rational mind.
 Coupons, letters, bills and a hand sanitizer shoved into your kitchen junk drawer?

 Don't get embarrassed — declutter your home and get organized!

 The following room-by-room checklist offers the perfect opportunity to cut through the clutter while staying light on the landfills and giving you peace of mind!